ccnlab/deep-obj-cat/sims/saccade/README.md

 * T0: visual input presented, saccade planned (FEF super) then executed in plus phase (-> FEF deep).  can have random initial eye position.

 * T1: new visual input, based on actual saccade, predicted vs. actual for all things like eye position etc

+# Goal-learning

+Key idea for turning predictive learning into prospective action selection is to learn sensory outcome state + motor action at the same time.
+However, in saccade case, and more generally, the sensory pre-conditions for driving the saccade (i.e., V1 / LIP blob somewhere off-center) are incompatible with sensory conditions post-saccade (blob in center), so it is just not clear how this is supposed to work.

+Also, just letting the FEF / MD be hidden layers and do their own thing in 2nd tick is not working at all.

+Alternative ideas:

+* Really need the *higher order* layers to learn sensory + motor states -- is there a way to do the outer-loop, longer-time-scale prediction story here, in higher layers?